shwetagopaul92/abaco/README.md

 * Register the Actor
-  Register the Docker image as an Abaco actor with teh Agave client.
+  Register the Docker image as an Abaco actor with the Agave client.

   ```
   from agavepy.agave import Agave